learn-co-curriculum/phase-0-html-tag-lab/README.md

 Another great way to track your progress is to open up the HTML document in your browser and watch how each change you make in the text editor affects the visual layout in the browser.
-If you're using a local development environment, you can open the HTML file directly in your browser.
-If you're coding in the Learn IDE, check out this [Help Center article](http://help.learn.co/the-learn-ide/common-ide-questions/viewing-html-pages-in-the-learn-ide) that explains how to spin up and connect to a simple remote server.
+For reference, here's a guide to [viewing HTML pages in the Learn IDE](http://help.learn.co/the-learn-ide/common-ide-questions/viewing-html-pages-in-the-learn-ide).

 Once you have the HTML document open in your browser, you can make changes to it in the text editor, save the file, refresh the page in the browser, and see the changes instantly.

-## Walkthrough

-_Don't watch this video if you want to try to solve it first yourself, but if you're stuck, here's me walking you through how this works._

-<p><a href="https://www.youtube.com/watch?v=Jc0HIoTLxe4">Solving the First HTML Lab</a></p>

 ## Resources

 * [h1-h6 Tags](https://www.w3schools.com/tags/tag_hn.asp)
+* [Solving the First HTML Lab](https://www.youtube.com/watch?v=Jc0HIoTLxe4) (If you're stuck, here's a video walkthrough of the lab to help you out.)

+## Conclusion

+Congratulations!
+You wrote your first HTML tag.
+Now you can use your knowledge of this basic building block to learn more HTML tags and see how they work with each other to create an entire HTML document structure.

 <p class='util--hide'>View <a href='https://learn.co/lessons/first-html-tag-lab'>First HTML Tag</a> on Learn.co and start learning to code for free.</p>